 The Directors have made an assessment of the Bank's ability to continue as a going concern and believe that the Bank will operate as a going concern in the year ahead.
+See directors report, page 7.

 The Directors are of the opinion, based on the information and explanations given by management, that the internal control system provides reasonable assurance that the financial records may be relied on for the preparation of the annual financial statements.
 However, any system of internal financial control can provide only reasonable and not absolute assurance against material misstatement or loss.